An invariant of link cobordisms from symplectic Khovanov homology: Floer cohomology and singular symplectic fibrations

 \begin{lemma} $C\Phi_0^{rel}((E,\pi),(Q,\rho,R),J)$ is unchanged when one switches the enclosure $(Q,\rho,R)$ for an equivalent enclosure. \end{lemma}

 \begin{proof} Definition~\ref{def:equivenc} ensures that the moduli spaces $\mathcal{M}_J(Q,\{x_e\})$ are unaffected by this. \end{proof}

 \begin{lemma} The map $\Phi_0^{rel}((E,\pi),(Q,\rho,R),J)$ depends only on the enclosed region $\rho^{-1}[0,R]$.
-Furthermore it is independent (up to composition on either side with the canonical isomorphisms on Floer cohomology) of isotopy of the combined data $((E,\pi),(Q,\rho,R),J)$ such that: \begin{enumerate}[(a)] \item the data remains valid at all stages for the definition of $\Phi_0^{rel}((E,\pi),(Q,\rho,R),J)$ \item the induced isotopies at each end $E_e$ fix the symplectic form and vary the Lagrangian submanifolds only by compactly supported Hamiltonian isotopy \end{enumerate} \end{lemma}
+It is invariant (up to composition on either side with the canonical isomorphisms on Floer cohomology) under isotopy of the combined data $((E,\pi),(Q,\rho,R),J)$ such that: \begin{enumerate}[(a)] \item the data remains valid at all stages for the definition of $\Phi_0^{rel}((E,\pi),(Q,\rho,R),J)$, \item the induced isotopies at each end $E_e$ fix the symplectic form and vary the Lagrangian submanifolds only by compactly supported Hamiltonian isotopy. \end{enumerate} \end{lemma}

 \begin{proof} When one fixes the data over the ends, a standard argument counting sections at all stages of (some perturbation) of this isotopy gives a homotopy of the relative invariant at the level of chain complexes.
 More generally, it gives a homotopy composed with continuation maps (yielding the canonical isomorphisms) on Floer cohomology groups over the ends. \end{proof}